int-brain-lab/iblenv/README.md

 pip install --requirement requirements.txt --upgrade
 ```

+If any errors are encountered, it is recommended to follow the "Removing an old installation" instructions and then the "Install
+from scratch" instructions.

 ## Install from scratch
 In order to create the unified environment for using IBL repositories, first download and install
 [Anaconda](https://www.anaconda.com/distribution/#download-section) and [git](https://git-scm.com/downloads), and follow their